appbaseio/Docs/content/docs/reactivesearch/v3/overview/reactivebase.md

     > Mandatorily pass ***`mapLibraries={['places']}`*** when using either or both of GeoDistanceDropdown/ GeoDistanceSlider components from [ReactiveMaps 🗺️ ](https://docs.appbase.io/docs/reactivesearch/v3/overview/reactivemaps/).

 -   **preferences** `Object` [optional] accepts an object to configure the search settings for components.
-The `preferences` property enables you to configure the search settings for your components at one place.
+The `preferences` property allows configuring the search settings for your components in one place.
 The preferences object must follow the following structure:

 ```ts
 {
     componentSettings: {